kaplana/cos126webv2/content/authors/admin/_index.md

 ---
 # Display name
-title: Nelson Bighetti
+title: Nelson BighettiABC

 # Full Name (for SEO)
 first_name: Nelson
-last_name: Bighetti
+last_name: BighettiDEF

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
 role: Professor of Artificial Intelligence